-All the four regions on the Kaiser communities Ellmau, Going, Scheffau and Söll follow the same rules of etiquette for dogs and their owners.
-This applies particularly to clearing of dog excreta and dog leash in specific areas.
+In the four Kaiser municipalities of Ellmau, Going, Scheffau and Söll the usual rules of etiquette apply to dogs and their owners.
+These concern above all the dog excrement collection and the leash obligation in certain areas.

 For committed dog owners it is a given that the dog excrement is taken up with a " dog waste bag " and disposed of in the next waste bin.
 In rural areas this is a legal requirement for all public areas (streets, squares, pavements, parks and green spaces, children's playgrounds, sports facilities, music pavilions etc.) and also for all agricultural areas.
 Fields and meadows must be kept absolutely free of dog excrement, otherwise the cows grazing there could become seriously ill.

 In the Wilder Kaiser region, therefore, you will find dog waste bag dispensers and waste bins on almost all walking and hiking trails.
 However, if a pile of waste is left lying around, a fine of up to € 2,000 is to be expected.
 The obligation of the dog excrement collection applies always and everywhere!

 Dogs have plenty of room for free exercise along the walking and hiking trails in the region.
 In buses, parks, public buildings (also in shops and inns) as well as near pastures, dogs must be kept on a leash for their own and other people's - subjective - safety.
 In Going, the leash may be a maximum of three metres long, in Ellmau and Söll no longer than two metres.
 In Söll the leash obligation also applies to field and hiking trails outside the local area - these are marked on the local map.